dell/csi-powerscale/test/scale_longevity/README.md

 ## Scalability
 The scaletest.sh script can be used to kick off scalability tests.
-This will run one series of 3 helm deployments, causing a number of pods and replicas to be created, each with a certain number of volumes.
+This will run one series of 3 Helm deployments, causing a number of pods and replicas to be created, each with a certain number of volumes.
 Once the specified number of replicas have been launched, the deployments will be scaled down and removed.